Hula painted frog: Decline

-Current Research

 In 2013, a study published in Nature Communications revealed that in 2011 during a routine patrol at the Hula Nature Reserve, ranger Yoram Malka found the frog, which he immediately suspected as being the Hula painted frog, as he claimed he has been on the lookout for it for many years.
 Scientists confirmed that it was one of this rare species.
 An ecologist with the Israel Nature and Parks Authority credited the rehydration of the area for the frog sighting.
 On November 29, a second specimen was located in the same area.
 The second Hula painted frog, a female, was found in swampy weeds twenty centimeters deep.
 It weighed 13 grams, half the weight of its male counterpart.
 Since the discovery of the first specimen, at least ten more individuals have been found, all in the same area.

-In 2016, a team led by Professor Sarig Gafni of the Ruppin Academic Center's School of Marine Sciences discovered populations totaling several hundred individuals by searching in water at night, instead of in marsh mud, finding populations in 17 of the 52 Hula Valley water holes they surveyed.
+In 2016, a team led by Professor Sarig Gafni of the Ruppin Academic Center's School of Marine Sciences discovered populations totaling several hundred individuals by searching in water at night, finding populations in 17 of the 52 Hula Valley water holes they surveyed.